top of page

 Enzyme Enhanced Oil Recovery EEOR: A Microfluidics Approach

 The PDMS microfluidics device was based on X-ray micro-CT images of a Bentheimer sandstone with resolution of 4.95 μm.
-We first compared the IFT reduction capabilities of one class of enzyme (Apollo GreenZyme ®) and a commercial surfactant (J13131) obtained from Shell Chemicals.
+We first compared the IFT reduction capabilities of one class of enzyme (GreenZyme®) and a commercial surfactant (J13131).
 For GreenZyme concentrations of 0.5, 1.5 and 2 wt%, the IFT values between GreenZyme solution and oil are 4.2, 0.7 and 0.6 mN/m, respectively.
 Whereas the IFT values for 0.5 wt% surfactant solutions and deionized water are 1.1 and 32 mN/m, respectively.

 The PDMS microfluidics device